kbrbe/beltrans-data-integration/data-model/README.md

 Different personas (or pseudonyms of authors) are represented as different instances of `schema:Person`, which are linked together with `schema:sameAs`.

+> :books: *As a researcher, I want to get all information related to an author.*

 ## Translations